Android Enterprise Data Processing and Security Terms

 - European Data Protection Legislation means, as applicable: (a) the GDPR; and/or (b) the Federal Data Protection Act of 19 June 1992 (Switzerland).

-- Non-European Data Protection Legislation means data protection or privacy legislation other than the European Data Protection Legislation.
+- Non-European Data Protection Legislation means data protection or privacy legislation In force outside the EEA, Switzerland, and the UK.

 - Notification Email Address means the email address(es) designated by Customer in the Admin Console, to receive certain notifications from Google.

 - “SCCs (EU Controller-to-Processor)” means the terms at business.safety.google/gdprcontrollerterms/sccs/eu-c2p-dpa.